I still let fear get in the way of me living my life and meeting new people.

 At the same time, I want to have fun with people.
 The best approaches are playful and honest, not pick up lines.
 I wanted fun, playful, and honest approaches to meeting new people.

 I came up with 3.
 And then I put them in this PDF.
-You can have it, it’s free.
-Click on the image and I’ll email it to you right away.
+You can have it, it's free.
+Sign up and I'll email it to you right away.